 For a more in-depth understanding of why the back might be painful, how the skeleton benefits from stretching and what you can do yourself with spinal decompression exercises, see Sarah's Complete Back Pain video package.

-After the exertion of the previous exercise it's welcome to collapse into a squat - Nature's way of resting and pulling out compression of the spinal base.
-This is one of the best exercises for back pain.
+Squatting is a something primitive; we used to do it all the time without giving it a second thought.
+It's not only Nature's way of resting and pulling out compression of the spinal base, it's one of the best exercises you can for back pain (knees permitting, even though it's SO GOOD for the knees, but that's another story).
 You can do a free-standing squat, although it is better to hold on so that you can get the heels down and feel the traction of a stretching pull throughout the spine, the side ribs and the armpits.
 If done properly, pulling the tummy in hard, it will give you almost instant back pain relief.
-Verbal cue: bounce the bottom minutely towards the floor, trying to lengthen the lower end of the spine towards the floor.
+Make sure to bounce your bottom minutely towards the floor, trying to lengthen the lower end of the spine.

 The lumbar BackBlock is the ultimate of the stretching exercises for back pain.
 It provides passive hyper-extension of both lumbar spine and hips by putting the body into the anti-sitting posture.
 The weight of the legs also provides an agreeable lower back stretching exercise that helps restore a lumbar lordosis (arch in the low back).
 After 60 seconds and a butt lift to slide the block away, this exercise should always be followed by gentle 'knees rocking' for 30 seconds, otherwise the lower back will be sore.
 Verbal cue: letting the legs roll out and the butt relax, go heavy so the weight of the legs can pull the spine long.
 (To get the best from the BackBlock routine and to see Steps 2 and 3 demonstrated, it's strongly recommended to watch Sarah Key's 'Back Pain Videos' package).